Daisy and Lilly Baker making baskets in the 1960s in Plumas County

 Femme Fatale Minnie Lee Vest

 Minnie Lee Vest was born Minerva Clara Kueny at Dersch Ranch in Shasta County.
-Her parents were French and this parentage provided their daughter with a charm and vivid personality that made her irresistible.
+Her parents were French, and this parentage gave their daughter a charming and vivid personality that made her irresistible.
 Though raised in the ruggedness of ranch life, she enjoyed the exciting energy of San Francisco.
-At 20, while shopping in a millinery store, she was asked to become a hat model.
+At 20, she was asked to become a hat model while shopping in a millinery store.
 Not to shy away from anything, she said yes!

 From San Francisco Hat Model to Rural Plumas County